floation-cutie/cs144-learning/notes/semester_class/network_layer.md

 If a **router** receives a packet that is too large, it generates an error packet, returns it to source and **drops the packet**

-When the source receives the error packet, it uses the information inside to re-fragment the packet into pieces that small enough
+When the source receives the **error packet**, it uses the **information inside** to re-fragment the packet into pieces that small enough

 the process repeated…